caioluis/caioluis/README.md

 ### Welcome to my GitHub Profile! 👋

-- 🔭 Back-end development with Node.JS
+- 🔭 Working as a Software Engineering Intern @ Dashlane
 - 🌱 I’m currently learning C at 42 Lisbon.

 <div>